Solcany/matussolcany.com/src/content/_index.md

 {{% class important %}}

-# I'm a creative coder and web developer with background in information and interaction design.
-I create [interfaces]({{< relref "/projects/latent_garden/index.md" >}}) to explore and navigate emerging digital landscapes.
+# I'm an information designer and frontend developer.
+I currently work at the University of Amsterdam developing interfaces for data visualization and exploration.

 {{% /class %}}